 - Money exchange

-I've sent mail, retrieved a Western Union money transfer and used their banking services all with ease.
-Most of the agents speak English, or at a minimum, understand it so that communication is simple (unless you are in a very rural area).
+I’ve sent mail, retrieved a Western Union money transfer and used their banking services all with ease.
+Usually at least one of the agents speak English, or at a minimum, understand it enough to accomplish communication.
+Of course, if you live in Croatia, you should be speaking Croatian.